vcannataro/COVID19_data_explore/README.md

-Repository to explore some COVID19 data.
+Repository to explore COVID19 data.

+I am using these data to learn how to clean + plot time series data.
+No medical or scientific conclusions should be made using the analyses within this repository.

 Terms of use of the initial data source: https://github.com/CSSEGISandData/COVID-19.git